FrancisBanville/ms_interpreting_probabilities/README.md

 upon the environmental and biological conditions of the community).
 In local webs, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of *observing* this interaction (@Catchen2023Missinga).
-For example, @Gravel2019BriElt used a dataset of local European trophic webs of willow-galling sawflies and their natural enemies depicting binary interactions, all referenced in space and time and consisting of similar species, to infer the probabilities of locally observing interactions between co-occurring species.
+For example, @Gravel2019BriElt analyzed local European trophic webs of willow-galling sawflies and their natural enemies depicting binary interactions, all referenced in space and time, to infer the probabilities of locally observing interactions between co-occurring species.
 This was achieved by situating local webs within the context of environmental variables, i.e. by including temperature and precipitation as conditional variables in some of their models.

 We define space as the collection of geographic coordinates $(x, y, z)$, with
 $(x, y)$ representing longitude and latitude coordinates, and $z$ denoting